JATOS/JATOS_docs/versioned_docs/version-3.9.1/Overview/Contact-us.md

 ### Email

-If you prefer not to use the public forum or Slack for any reason, you can also email us directly at **support@jatos.org**.
-However, we encourage you to use the forum or Slack when possible, as your question might help others in the community.
+You can also email us directly at **support@jatos.org**.
+However, please use the forum or Slack when possible, as your question might help others in the community.
 We receive immediate notifications for new posts on those platforms.